By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Person with Stopwatch

-If the voice over is for a timed spot, read it yourself before the session to make sure it doesn’t go over the allotted time when read at a pace you’re interested in.
+If the voice over is for a timed spot, read it yourself before the session to make sure it hits your target.

-Time coding involves matching up each section of the script to a specific time-letting voice actors know the exact pace they should be speaking at.
+Time coding involves matching up each section of the script to a specific time.

 The average English speaker speaks at roughly 150 words per minute, so a 30-second ad slot is enough time for around 75 spoken words.